Together we have witnessed the power of art and activism to catalyze change on a scale never seen before.

-The two artistic works will be available free of charge to registered activists hosting benefit productions solely during the month of February.
-By focusing the benefit performances during one month – February – we maximize the impact.*
+The two artistic works will be available free of charge to registered activists hosting benefit productions solely during the months of February and March.
+By focusing the benefit performances, we maximize the impact.*

 In the face of resistance and at the intersection of art and activism, local volunteer activists and college students produce annual V-Day benefit performances of The Vagina Monologues, and A Memory, A Monologue, A Rant and A Prayer to raise awareness and funds for anti-violence groups in their communities – as well as Risings, documentary film screenings and teach-ins.
 Through ten of thousands of communities and on college campuses, performances in over 140 countries, V-Day organizers have raised consciousness, changed laws to protect women and girls, funded rape crisis centers and domestic violence shelters (often times these much needed funds kept them from closing), educated their communities, and raised over $100 million in urgently needed funds for groups doing the essential work of ending violence and serving survivors and their families.